sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/others.md

       - Create file
 ---

-> Please use translation tool to read this page.

-Here are some steps like how to remove the camera or screen.
+Here are some steps on how to remove or install the camera or screen.
+And how to use the shell.

 ## Remove the screen